kvanderwaal/prrsv2_classification/README.md

 from the”rf.10v.predict.fun.R” available on this page.
 You should **not** open or modify any text in the rf.10v.predict.fun.R file.

+Here, we use the Github URL to load in the latest vesion of the model.
+Loading the model straight from Github, as done here, ensures that the most up-to-date version of the model is being used.

 ``` r
 #instal required packages
 #install.packages("adegenet","caret","randomForest")